Neon Noir: Hong Kong's Neon Lights on Film

 There is nothing more quintessentially Hong Kong than its abundance of overwhelming, neon-lit signage that illuminate the bustling city streets and alleyways at night.

 After the Second World War, Hong Kong started to grow at an exponential rate, and this new found prosperity gave rise to almost every business in town jostling to advertise their wares using any available space they could.
-From restaurants, tailors, pawn shops, hotels, jewelers, watch shops, nightclubs and karaoke parlors; you name it and there was probably a colorful gas lit sign for it.
+From restaurants, tailors, pawn shops, hotels, jewellers, watch shops, nightclubs and karaoke parlors; you name it and there was probably a colorful gas lit sign for it.